ravi-prakash1907/CaterApp/README.md

 ## 📌 Installation
 This is a `python` application that relies on its [**cater**](https://github.com/ravi-prakash1907/cater) module.
-It can be installed :

 ### ❓ Requirements
-1. Any Linux system or installed bash / zsh terminal (preferred)
+1. A device with any operating system having bash / zsh terminal or python shell(preferred Linux)
 2. Python 3.2 or higher version
 3. pip (latest recommended)